emissary-ingress/emissary/reference/services/tracing-service.md

 - `config` provides additional configuration options for the selected `driver`.
 - `tag_headers` (optional) if present, specifies a list of other HTTP request headers which will be used as tags in the trace's span.

-Please note that you must use the HTTP/2 preudo-header names.
+Please note that you must use the HTTP/2 pseudo-header names.
 For example:

 - the `host` header should be specified as the `:authority` header; and
 - the `method` header should be specified as the `:method` header.